lacastar/finisher/README.md

 - The BSI (futanet.hu) Oracle was reverse engineered, so it can stop working any time, since I am not associated with them in any way, so probably they won't notify me before changing anything.
 - The medal claim transaction will be signed in the cloud function, soon...

+### Why not ERC 721
+There is a standard for collectibles: [ERC721 Non-Fungible Token Standard](https://eips.ethereum.org/EIPS/eip-721) There are definitely upsides to use it: standard wallets could be used to display our collection (well, kind of), and less coding.
+The cons are the amount of boilerplate needed, since most of the use-cases are not applicable, especially trading seems unethical the least (however migrating to another account still should be possible).
+In the Unitize (SFBW) Hackathon due to the lack of time implementing and testing it was out of scope, but in the long run these advantages might worth a rethink.

 ## Project setup

 ```